-We serve farmers, commercial grain companies, food processors and University research centers.
-Our global diversification gives us the opportunity to select the best in technology and customer service protocols, regardless of the state of agriculture or current conditions in various regions.
-Our customers include Viterra, Canadian Wheat Board Research center at the University of Manitoba in addition to thousands of farmers and organizations for whom commodity drying is a vital component of their activities.
+We serve a wide range of customers such as farmers, commercial grain companies, food processors and University research centers.
+Our global diversification gives us the opportunity to select the best technology and customer service protocols, regardless of the state of agriculture or current conditions in various regions.
+Our customers include Viterra, Richardson Pioneer, Parrish & Heimbecker, Cargill, AgroSource, and the University of Manitoba Research Center, in addition to thousands of farmers and organizations for whom commodity drying is a vital component of their activities.

 Who are our industry partners?

 To serve such a widespread customer base, we maintain close relationships with sub-contractors, dealers and agents, component manufacturers and governmental international trade representatives.
 We also partner with financial institutions, international buyers, grain producers, grain terminals and food manufacturers.

 What is our commitment?

 Our continual investment in research and development also involves strong ties with universities, engineering firms and users who share with us a commitment to ongoing improvement in grain drying technology.

 What is the temperature range of Western Grain dryers?

 The owner of Western Grain dryer can choose to dry grain in high or low temperatures.
 It depends on the dryers’ capacity and grain being dried.
 In favour of maximum capacity, set it to the recommended maximum temperature.
 For maximum grain quality, set it to the minimum temperature within the temperature range.